Last updated on August 19, 2026

 #1.
 Bolas’s Citadel

 Bolas's Citadel isn’t a particularly fair or balanced card, and it really preys on the higher life totals in Commander.
 Converting life into mana is one of the most broken things you can do in Magic (see: Phyrexian mana), and this legendary artifact even spots you a free land drop from the top each turn.
-Add to that an activated ability that can chunk all your opponents for 10 and this amazing black artifact is the most dangerous Future Sight ever printed.
+Add to that an activated ability that can chunk all your opponents for 10 and this amazing black artifact is easily the most dangerous Future Sight ever printed.

 Best Future Sight Payoffs